-From the point of view of the Reverse Greenhouse Effect it is interesting to deduce, just like it is done in figure VII.4, the ratio: $\Delta CO_2(t)/\Delta T(t)$.
+From the point of view of the Reverse Greenhouse Effect it is interesting to deduce, just like it is done in figure VII.4, the ratio: $\Delta CO_2(t)/\Delta T(t)$ .
 Given the uniformity between the two curves in Figure VII.5, only one sample is already representative for the whole period.
-This sample is taken at the steep change in the middle of the graph, where $\Delta CO_2/\Delta T \sim 80/8 = 10 \text{ ppm}/^{\circ}C$, being in remarkable good agreement with the gradient 10-15 ppm/ $^{\circ}C$ of the Reverse Greenhouse Effect and thus not at all in agreement with the greenhouse effect.
-So the temperature variations over the past 420000 years have not been caused by CO_2 variations, but vice versa.
-What has been proven with the Vostok study is the validity of the Reverse Greenhouse Effect.
+This sample is taken at the steep change in the middle of the graph, where $\Delta CO_2/\Delta T \sim 80/8 = 10 \text{ ppm}/^0 C$ , being in remarkable good agreement with the gradient 10-15 ppm/ $^0 C$ of the Reverse Greenhouse Effect and thus not at all in agreement with the greenhouse effect.
+So the temperature variations over the past 420000 years have not been caused by $CO_2$ variations, but vice versa.
+What has been proven with the Vostok study is the validity of the Reverse Greenhouse Effect (RGHE), instead of the Greenhouse Effect.

-Around the year 0 (present time) a very long and steep curve upwards of the CO_2 concentration is drawn, in conformity with reality, however without a clearly visible increase of the temperature.
+Around the year 0 (present time) a very long and steep curve upwards of the CO2 concentration is drawn, in conformity with reality, however without a clearly visible increase of the temperature.
 That confirms the presentation of the present process, indeed being very different from the historical processes.

-The consequence of the existence of the Reverse Greenhouse Effect is that the Greenhouse Model must be declared non-existent, because if they would exist together, an increase in atmospheric temperature would cause an increase in the atmospheric CO_2 concentration, which in turn would lead to an increase in atmospheric temperature.
-Definitely an explosive process.
+The consequence of the existence of the RGHE is that the Greenhouse Model must be declared non-existent, because if they would exist together, an increase in atmospheric temperature would cause an increase in the atmospheric CO2 concentration, which in turn would lead to an increase in atmospheric temperature.
+Definitely an unstable process, in this situation not disastrous, because the gradient of the RGHE is 10 times smaller than the reciprocal value of the Greenhouse gradient (145 ppm/ $^{0}$ C).

-^{}The figure exactly as shown here seems not to be available anymore on Internet after about 5 years!
+\The figure exactly as shown here seems not to be available anymore on Internet after about 5 years!